shijiew555/ReconRaptor/docs/design-doc.md

 The system is designed as a command-line tool that processes CloudTrail logs to detect reconnaissance activity.
 It employs a two-stage detection approach:

-1. **Stage 1**: Gather suspicious logs using either API signature matching and K-means clustering
+1. **Stage 1**: Gather suspicious logs using either API signature matching and ML clustering
 2. **Stage 2**: Analyze temporal patterns to identify concentrated timeframes of suspicious activity

 The tool leverages pandas DataFrames for efficient log processing and provides configurable output filtering options.
 The design prioritizes performance for large log volumes while maintaining accuracy in detection.